cs1302uga/cs1302-str-list/README.md

       implement its actions.
    - [ ] Test, run `checkstyle`, and commit often while working on these methods.

-1. Final Run-through (Suggested Deadline: Wednesday, February 28th):
+1. Final Run-through (Suggested Deadline: Friday, October 11th):
    - [ ] Thoroughly test all of your methods on objects of both `ArrayStringList` and `LinkedStringList`.
    - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
    - [ ] Your driver program does not need to be submitted.
 If you choose to submit it, you must make sure it compiles and passes